QuantGov/documentation/docs/project.markdown

 ## Submitting a New Official Project

 Complete projects may be considered to be added as official QuantGov project.
 If accepted, a new branch will be created to which a pull request can be made.
 Additions to the official projects are at the sole discretion of the QuantGov team.
+Please email info@quantgov.org with any questions about adding a project to the official QuantGov project.